Last Updated 4/9/2018

 Greater Indy Habitat for Humanity

 The Greater Indy Habitat for Humanity is seeking volunteers (individual or groups) for the upcoming weeks in March and April.
-This organization is hoping to finish remodeling 3 homes by the end of March and could definitely use some extra hands.
+This organization is hoping to finish remodeling three homes by the end of March and could definitely use some extra hands.
 Most of the remaining projects are outdoors.
 For more information or to sign up visit their website here.

 The Salvation Army Eagle Creek

 Salvation Army Eagle Creek is seeking volunteers that have a passion for youth, education, recreation, and sports.
-On-going opportunities will be available to tutor and play games during our after-school program as well as coach our youth sports teams!
+Ongoing opportunities will be available to tutor and play games during our after-school program as well as coach our youth sports teams!
 If you want to help youth in a fun environment, this is the place for you!
-If interesting in volunteering with Salvation Army Eagle Creek please contact Ryan Mathews, or visit their website, www.saeaglecreek.org, for more information.
+If interested in volunteering with Salvation Army Eagle Creek please contact Ryan Mathews, or visit their website, www.saeaglecreek.org, for more information.

-Heritage Place of Indianapolis, Inc.
+Heritage Place of Indianapolis Inc.